gokulan-n10/PyShield/PyShield/README.md

 # PyShield

-PyShield is a powerfull stateful packet filtering firewall built using Python, Scapy, and Pyyaml.
+PyShield is a powerfull stateful packet filtering firewall built using Python, Scapy, and PyYAML.
 I made this project to use personally for my home lab that I am currently working on.
 This project uses the concepts of traffic inspection, TCP connection tracking, and rule-based filtering.

 Firewall features:
 1. Stateful TCP filtering: Tracks SYN, ACK, FIN, and RST flags to identify valid connections